Newhall Land and Farming Company

-The Newhall Land and Farming Company is a land management company based in Valencia, Santa Clarita, California, United States.
-The company is responsible for the master community planning of Valencia and previously developed other areas such as Canyon Country and Newhall which together with Saugus and Valencia would merge to create the city of Santa Clarita in 1987.
+The Newhall Land and Farming Company is a land management company based in Valencia which is part of Santa Clarita, California, United States.
+The company is responsible for the master community planning of Valencia and previously developed other areas such as Canyon Country and Newhall which together with Saugus and Valencia merged creating the city of Santa Clarita in 1987.
 The company is also responsible for the management of farm land elsewhere in the state.

 Company history

 The company was incorporated on July 1, 1883, by the five sons of Henry Newhall (William, Edwin, Henry, Walter, and George), a businessman who had purchased a number of former Mexican land grants.
 Newhall died young, the previous year, after building the railway with San Francisco industrialist Tom Donahue linking San Francisco and San Jose and several successful enterprises.
-Newhall Road still parallels the railway in Santa Clara and San Francisco counties.
+Newhall Road still runs parallel to the railway in Santa Clara and San Francisco counties.
 The company initially had 143,000 acre of land, ranging from Monterey to Los Angeles counties.
 The income generated by ranching was not enough to support the families of all five sons in the lifestyle they had grown up with, and they began to sell off portions of their vast holdings in order to generate income.
 In 1968 the family company retained 120,000 acres of California real estate after the sale of the 1,000,000 acre Baca Grant in Colorado in early 1960.

 Successive land sales allowed the Newhall family to maintain their lifestyle, but William (who was known by his middle name Mayo), a graduate of Yale University, understood that they needed a better way to generate income.
 After a few more land sales, Mayo took the income and reinvested it into the land by developing agriculture.
-The land around their headquarters, the former Rancho San Francisco, was cleared for citrus trees, and lima beans were planted in the Sacramento Valley.
+The land around their headquarters, the former Rancho San Francisco, was cleared for citrus trees and lima beans were planted in the Sacramento Valley.
 The income from these crops allowed the company to grow in the 1920s.
 Additionally, one more land sale (comprising the land where Hearst built San Simeon), a 38,000 acre (150 km2) ranch in 1922 to William Randolph Hearst for $1 million (to be paid in installments over ten years) helped fill the company's coffers.

 The collapse of the St. Francis Dam in 1928 was devastating to the company.
 Much of its livestock, orchards, and buildings were destroyed.
 Although the city of Los Angeles agreed to pay reparations for its role in the dam's construction, those payments would not be available for some time.
 Compounding the problem was the onset of the Great Depression.
 George Newhall, who was the last surviving of Mayo's brothers and treasurer of the company, died that year, and Mayo discovered that the company was on the brink of insolvency.